-Select a measuring mode for time marking.
-The mode choices are Freeform or Snap to Data.
+Toggle Measurement Marker Mode selects a measuring mode for time marking.
+The mode choices are "Freeform" or "Snap to Data".
 The axis choices are X-Axis, Y-Axis, or Both.
 When you click on the graph, a marker of the type you have selected is placed.
 When you drag your mouse around the graph, the time is shown in red.